ZephyrTransport/governance/DRAFT governance.md

 The Board has the faculty to terminate a PMC and/or replace a PMC chair at any time by resolution.

 The Board is composed of seven individuals, elected by the members of the foundation.
-Two to three members of the board are elected every year.
+Two to three members of the board are elected annually.

 #### PROJECT MANAGEMENT COMMITTEES (PMC)